MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/03-create-queries-for-azure-sentinel-using-kql.md

 In this task, you will build basic KQL statements.

 1. The following statement demonstrates the use of the let statement to declare variables.
-In the Query Window.
-Enter the following statement and select **run**:
+In the Query Window, enter the following statement and select **run**:

 ```KQL